FlowFuse/flowfuse/docs/device-agent/quickstart.md

 ### Step 1: Install Device Agent (On Device)

-NodeJS version 18 is is supported but version 20 or later is recommended.
+NodeJS version 18 is supported but version 20 or later is recommended.
 However, if necessary, device agent version 2.8 does support NodeJS versions 14 and 16.

 #### Linux/MacOS